Umutayb/resume/README.md

 _Architect (Quality Assurance & Test Automation Software)_ <br>

 I excel at transforming the software development lifecycle within organisations and establishing a solid quality assurance strategy.
 My main objective is to optimise quality assurance within the organisation while reducing costs of certain tasks by automating them as efficiently as possible.
-Quality assurance is one of the most critical components of IT businesses while automation is necessary not just for testing but for any task that can benefit from it.
+Quality Assurance is one of the most critical components of IT businesses while automation is necessary not just for testing but for any task that can benefit from it.
 I am here to deliver both. <br>

 ## WORK EXPERIENCE